-For both security types, the Group determines their respective fair values based on either quoted prices of identical or similar instruments, or valuation techniques. such as discounted cash flows, using market observable and unobservable inputs, such as credit spread or liquidity .
-Independently assessing the Group's
+For both security types, the Group determines their respective fair values based on either quoted prices of identical or similar instruments, or valuation techniques, such as discounted cash flows, using market observable and unobservable inputs, such as credit spread or liquidity premium.

-Due to the magnitude of the amounts involved, as well as the complexity involved and judgment required in measuring the fair value of certain of these instruments, their valuation was a key area of focus during our audit
+Due to the magnitude of the amounts involved, as well as the complexity involved and judgment required in measuring the fair value of certain of these instruments, their valuation was a key area of focus during our audit.